davidabrahams/dotfiles/cheatsheet.md

 ## Text objects

-Works in visual mode or after a command.
+Works in visual-block mode or after a command.

 Preface with `a` for "an", `i` for "inner".